Microsoft-DXEIP/Tokyo-Hack-Docs/README.md

 # Creating a basic Bot

-## We have a little more setup before we can start writing code.
 ### **1. First, Download the Quickstart project for the SDK you will be working with.**

 ### If you're using NodeJS: